 Object Quality: 150

-Have you ever come across numerous objects that aren’t rendered, and you are able to see through walls?
+Have you ever encountered numerous objects that aren’t rendered, and you can see through walls?
 Well, that is definitely due to Object Quality, which pre-renders all graphical elements to an extent depending on the quality.
-Similarly, the performance problem isn’t that serious here, but the core purpose of this setting is important as it changes the overall experience.
-We recommend keeping it at 150 for the best FPS and realistic fidelity.
+I recommend keeping it at 150 for the best FPS and realistic fidelity.

 More From Settings Guide: Black Ops Cold War PC Settings